Phantom1003/rss_doc/docs/Customization/Opcode-Customization.rst

 Some projects have already used these custom opcodes, such as Rocket Chip.
 Rocket core provides a set of custom instructions, the Rocket Chip Coprocessor (ROCC) instruction extension, for accelerators.

-The format of the RoCC instructions follows the R-type format, while the `funct3` part is divided into three bit fields.
+The RoCC instructions follow a format similar to the R-type format, but the `funct3` section is divided into three distinct functional fields.

 .. code-block:: text